 Rutgers University, home of the African Studies Association Secretariat, has a long history of commitment to the teaching of Africa through curricular and faculty development.
-CAS informs a broader public through a vigorous outreach program of community projects and educators' workshops for K-12 teachers and coordinates a large number of Africa-related courses in various units throughout the university system.
-Building on its commitment to international education, Rutgers supports faculty research in Africa and encourages linkages with Africa-based scholars, institutions of higher learning, and non-governmental organizations.
+CAS informs a broader public through a vigorous outreach program of community projects and educators' workshops for K-12 teachers.
+Its programming includes departments throughout Rutgers University, including New Brunswick, Newark, and Camden.

 Individuals interested in women and gender in Africa have the benefit of many interdisciplinary CAS faculty who work on gender combined with the extraordinary strengths in gender research, teaching, and activism at the Department of Women's and Gender Studies, The Institute for Research on Women, the Institute of Women's Global Leadership, and the Department of African, Middle Eastern, and South Asian Languages and Literatures.
 CAS faculty research touches upon health, religion, war, ethnicity, and politics.

 Rutgers has built a strong constituency of scholars specializing in North Africa.
 The CAS faculty membership includes an extraordinary range of scholars of virtually every region of Africa who serve as consultants to public officials, businesses, schools, and non-governmental organizations both within the U.S.A. and internationally.